0%

 // language: ruby # User # email: string class User < ApplicationRecord has_many :sessions end # Session # tag: string class Session < ApplicationRecord belongs_to :user end

-Now, you need to find users with the same email address and have sessions with a specific tag.
+Now, you need to find users that having the same email address and joined sessions with a specific tag.
 This might be necessary for identifying potential duplicate accounts or for a data cleanup task.

 2. The wrong approach